 - D. The child care facility shall follow the Health Authority's directions on exclusion of the ill caregiver, other staff member, or volunteer with a reportable disease or condition.
 A caregiver, other staff member or volunteer who is excluded as a result of a reportable disease or condition shall not be allowed to return to the child care facility until permission to do so is given to the child care facility by the Health Authority.
 The following reportable diseases may require exclusion from child care per the direction of the Health Authority:

 - Amebiasis

 - Campylobacteriosis

 - Cholera

 - Cryptosporidiosis

 - E. coli 0157:H7

 - Giardiasis

 - Haemophilus influenzae type b invasive disease

 - Hepatitis A

 - Measles (rubeola)

 - Meningitis

 - Meningococcal disease

 - Mumps

 - Pertussis

 - Pneumonic Plague

 - Poliomyelitis

 - Rubella

 - Salmonellosis

 - Shigellosis

 - Tuberculosis

 - Typhoid fever

 - Yersiniosis

 - E. The child care facility shall exclude volunteers, caregivers, and other staff members, who either have contact with the children or contact with anything with which children came into contact with, and who have the following:

-- Respiratory illness, including uncontrolled coughing, difficulty breathing, or wheezing, until diagnosed not to be contagious;
+- 1. Respiratory illness, including uncontrolled coughing, difficulty breathing, or wheezing, until diagnosed not to be contagious;

 - 2. Rash with fever or joint pain, until diagnosed not to be measles or rubella;

-Regulatio ns fo Child Care Facilities Qualifications and Requirements of Caregivers Regulatio 3.
-Multiple bouts of diarrhea, defined as 3 or more watery stools during the previous 24-hour period or one bout of bloody diarrhea, until either no diarrhea occurs for 24 hours or until diagnosed not to be contagious; 4.
-Vomiting illness (two or more episodes of vomiting in the previous 24 hours), until either no vomiting occurs for 24 hours or until determined by a treating health care provider not to be contagious; 5.
-Shingles, only if the blisters cannot be covered by clothing or a bandage until the blisters have crusted; 6.
-Skin infection, until 24 hours after treatment has been initiated; 7.
-Strep throat or other streptococcal infection, until 24 hours after initial antibiotic treatment and 24 hours after cessation of fever; 8.
-Head lice, from the end of the day of discovery, until after the first treatment; 9.
-Scabies, until after treatment has been completed; .
-10 Purulent conjunctivitis (defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep, and including eye pain or redness of the eyelids or skin surrounding the eye), until 24 hours after treatment has been initiated; 11 Chickenpox (Varicella-Zoster) until all sores have dried and crusted (usually 6 days); or 12 2.
-Ringworm of the scalp or body until 24 hours after treatment has been started.
-F Ca he aregivers or other staff members who have herpetic gingivostomatitis, cold sores or erpes labialis shall not be excluded from the child care facility, but shall: 1.
-Cover lesions with a bandage, clothing or other appropriate dressing; 2.
-Avoid hugging, kissing or other close contact with children; 3. the second s 4.
-Avoid touching lesions; and 5 Wash hands frequently and upon accidentally touching a lesion or upon touching or changing a dressing.
+- 3. Multiple bouts of diarrhea, defined as 3 or more watery stools during the previous 24-hour period or one bout of bloody diarrhea, until either no diarrhea occurs for 24 hours or until diagnosed not to be contagious; - 4.
+Vomiting illness (two or more episodes of vomiting in the previous 24 hours), until either no vomiting occurs for 24 hours or until determined by a treating health care provider not to be contagious; - 5.
+Shingles, only if the blisters cannot be covered by clothing or a bandage until the blisters have crusted; - 6.
+Skin infection, until 24 hours after treatment has been initiated; - 7.
+Strep throat or other streptococcal infection, until 24 hours after initial antibiotic treatment and 24 hours after cessation of fever; - 8.
+Head lice, from the end of the day of discovery, until after the first treatment; - 9.
+Scabies, until after treatment has been completed; - 10.
+Purulent conjunctivitis (defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep, and including eye pain or redness of the eyelids or skin surrounding the eye), until 24 hours after treatment has been initiated: - 11.
+Chickenpox (Varicella-Zoster) until all sores have dried and crusted (usually 6 days); or - 12.
+Ringworm of the scalp or body until 24 hours after treatment has been started. - F. Caregivers or other staff members who have herpetic gingivostomatitis, cold sores or herpes labialis shall not be excluded from the child care facility, but shall: - 1.
+Cover lesions with a bandage, clothing or other appropriate dressing; - 2.
+Avoid hugging, kissing or other close contact with children; - 3.
+Avoid sharing food or drink with children or other caregivers or members of the staff of the facility; - 4.
+Avoid touching lesions; and - 5.
+Wash hands frequently and upon accidentally touching a lesion or upon touching or changing a dressing.